libretime/libretime/docs/appendix/rights-royalties.md

 title: Rights and royalties
 ---

-If you're new to broadcasting, or have not streamed your station online before, reading the following brief explanation of compensation rules for songwriters, musicians and other copyright holders may save you a great deal of trouble later.
+If you're new to broadcasting, or haven't streamed your station online before, reading the following brief explanation of compensation rules for songwriters, musicians and other copyright holders may save you a great deal of trouble later.